cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 Possible problems:

 - If you're not receiving emails from Cobalt, see our [troubleshooting tips](/platform-deep-dive/collaboration/manage-notifications/#troubleshoot-email-notifications).
-- If the invitation link in the email has expired, ask your Organization Owner to invite you to the organization once again.
+- If the invitation link in the email has expired, ask your Organization Owner to invite you once again.
   - If you're an Organization Owner: To resend an invitation to a user, [remove them from your organization](/platform-deep-dive/organization/manage-users/#remove-users), and then [invite](/platform-deep-dive/organization/manage-users/#invite-users) them again.
   - If you're the only Organization Owner in your organization: To get help, contact your Customer Success Manager (CSM) or support@cobalt.io.

-## Your Email or Password is Invalid

-When you sign in, you may see an error stating that your email or password is invalid.

-Ensure that:

-- You're using the correct email address that you registered with.
-- The password you're entering is correct.
-If you forgot your password, [reset it](#forgot-your-password).
-- You have fully set up your account in Cobalt.
-[Learn more](#your-account-isnt-fully-set-up).

-If you're locked out of your account, see our [troubleshooting tips](#locked-out-of-your-account).

 ## We Don't Recognize Your Browser